rl-institut/apipe/digipipe/store/raw/.TEMPLATE/dataset.md

 natural reserves by the Bundesamt für Naturschutz (BfN) you would name the dir `bfn_natural_reserves` or similar.

 What is a dataset?
-Well, there're different definitions around but in the workflow of this pipeline a dataset is a collection of data treated as a single unit which can consist of multiple files and identified by a single meta data file.
+Well, there are different definitions around but in the workflow of this pipeline a dataset is a collection of data treated as a single unit which can consist of multiple files and identified by a single metadata file.

 Examples:
 - [OSM Germany](https://download.geofabrik.de/europe/germany-latest.osm.pbf)